If you are thinking of buying a house, then you have probably already heard of FHA loans.

 For borrowers with a 580 or higher credit score can qualify with just 3.5% down.
-Borrowers should also have no more than one late payment within the past 12 months, and no bankruptcies or foreclosures within the past three years and no open judgments or tax liens.
-If you do have a credit score in the 580-640 range, then an FHA loan is a perfect fit for you.
+Borrowers should also have no more than one late payment within the past 12 months, no bankruptcies or foreclosures within the past three years, and no open judgments or tax liens.
+If you have a credit score in the 580-640 range, then an FHA loan is a perfect fit.

 FHA Loan Requirements